-Although not 100% accurate in predicting one’s performance as a medical student, NMAT enables schools to select the right candidates they deemed prepared enough to handle their academic workload.
+Although not 100% accurate in predicting one’s performance as a medical student, NMAT enables schools to select the right candidates they deem prepared enough to handle their academic workload.

-In addition to that, top medical schools in the Philippines all have NMAT cutoff scores.
+In addition, top medical schools in the Philippines all have NMAT cutoff scores.
 If your NMAT score or percentile rank isn’t up to snuff, you may end up enrolling in an average medical school that offers lackluster education and training.

 Hence, it’s only appropriate to prepare for NMAT to the best of your abilities.
 And the only way to do that is to find an NMAT reviewer that will help you leverage your stocked knowledge and test-taking skills.

 - How To Use This NMAT Reviewer